jhudsl/Informatics_Research_Leadership/docs/02-team_guidelines.md

 ### **Use reports**

 Instead of sending informal short emails (which are useful at some points in a workflow), we suggest intermittently sending lab reports with as much information about what was done and why as possible.
-For informatics related work in R or Python (or other supported languages) we **highly** suggest using R markdown or jupyter notebooks to track what informatics steps you have performed and why.
+For informatics related work in R or Python (or other supported languages) we **highly** suggest using a method like [R markdown](https://rmarkdown.rstudio.com/lesson-10.html) or [Jupyter notebooks](https://jupyter.org/) to track what informatics steps you have performed and why.
 Beginning these reports with a short description of what raw data you used and when you received it can be critical for ensuring that you are using the correct data!
 We will describe more about how to use such reports in the final chapter of this course.

 It is also important that the experimental biologists make similar reports defining what reagents they used, when the performed the study, what samples were used, who performed the experiment, and any notes about usual events, such as the electricity went out during the experiment, left the samples overnight but usually leave two hours, mouse #blank unexpectedly died so we lost this sample thus it is not included, or the dye seemed unusually faint in this gel.

 ![](https://docs.google.com/presentation/d/1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4/export/png?id=1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4&pageid=gcf28d80132_0_305)

 ![](https://docs.google.com/presentation/d/1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4/export/png?id=1OU5qeRgN_fojGbcyu2qEdwlcKpDO6BveWtYW_u1Hqd4&pageid=gcf28d80132_0_360)

+In summary, we recommend the following record keeping tips: